University of Pennsylvania: Research

-Penn's research centers often span two or more disciplines.
-In the 2010–2011 academic year, five interdisciplinary research centers were created or substantially expanded; these include the Center for Health-care Financing, the Center for Global Women's Health at the Nursing School, the Morris Arboretum's Horticulture Center, the Jay H. Baker Retailing Center at Wharton and the Translational Research Center at Penn Medicine.
-With these additions, Penn now counts 165 research centers hosting a research community of over 4,300 faculty and over 1,100 postdoctoral fellows, 5,500 academic support staff and graduate student trainees.
-To further assist the advancement of interdisciplinary research President Amy Gutmann established the "Penn Integrates Knowledge" title awarded to selected Penn professors "whose research and teaching exemplify the integration of knowledge."
-These professors hold endowed professorships and joint appointments between Penn's schools.
+Penn's research centers and institutes often span multiple disciplines.
+In the 2010–2011 academic year, several interdisciplinary centers were created or substantially expanded, including the Center for Health-care Financing, the Center for Global Women's Health at the Nursing School, and the Translational Research Center at Penn Medicine.
+Penn also supports cross-school faculty appointments through the "Penn Integrates Knowledge" program.